jbluemink/Sitecore-Language-Editor-Warning/README.md

 For Version 9+
 Other option insteed of define the languages in the .config, create a field call "Languages" in the site root Item, change the code if you want to use the Home item or another one.

-Read more on [Sitecore Stockpick](http://sitecore.stockpick.nl/) or the Dutch artikel [Sitecore editen in de juiste taal](http://sitecore.stockpick.nl/nederlands/editen-in-de-juiste-taal.aspx)
+Read more on [Sitecore Stockpick](http://sitecore.stockpick.nl/) or blog [Language Content Editor Warning version 9](http://sitecore.stockpick.nl/english/language-warning-version-9/)

 ## Uninstall
 Delete:
-/App_Config/Include/Language.Editor.Warning.config
+- /App_Config/Include/Language.Editor.Warning.config
-/bin/Stockpick.LanguageWarning.dll
+- /bin/Stockpick.LanguageWarning.dll